manugeo/globeia-blogs-app/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the app's result.
 You can start editing the pages by modifying the files in the `app/pages` directory.
 The page auto-updates as you edit.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load the Inter font, a custom Google Font.

-## Access the App

-The Globeia Blogs App is deployed and accessible at the following URL: [https://globeia-blogs-app.vercel.app/](https://globeia-blogs-app.vercel.app/).

 ## Learn More